Hull District Heat Network

 The project has the potential to deliver a range of benefits including the -

-- provision of a sustainable large scale heat source proving an estimated CO2e saving between 98,000 to 126,000 tonnes compared to conventional heat sources and a route to net zero
+• provision of a sustainable large scale heat source.
+It proves an estimated CO2e saving between 98,000 to 126,000 tonnes.
+This is when compared to conventional heat sources and a route to net zero

-- opportunity to provide the public and private sector occupiers with a resilient and affordable heat supply for the long term future
+• opportunity to provide the public and private sector occupiers with a resilient and affordable heat supply.
+This is for the long term future

-- opportunity to reduce the level of maintenance and operation required to individual buildings by having a centralised heat source
+• opportunity to reduce the level of maintenance and operation required to individual buildings.
+Having a centralised heat source can achieve this

-- opportunity to further extend the network and add additional heat energy sources over the lifetime of the network
+• opportunity to further extend the network and add more heat energy sources.
+This would be over the lifetime of the network

-- the potential to provide lower heat costs for businesses and residents (compared with an air source heat pump)
+• potential to provide lower heat costs for businesses and residents.
+The costs potential is in comparison to an air source heat pump

 When this will begin

-You can access the news site for updates on the project and find information on the Carbon Neutral Strategy work.
+You can access the news site for updates on the project.
+You can also find information on the Carbon Neutral Strategy work.

 Contact us